 High CPU usage-spike-load on Database Server

-‘Load average’ field in the top command would tell you the average number of processes ready to run in the last 1, 5 and 15 minutes, which could be viewed in combination with number of processes waiting for run time shown by vmstat command.
-It could be a point of concern if this starts happening frequently and stays for long duration.
+‘Load average’ field in the top command would tell you the average number of processes ready to run in the last 1, 5 and 15 minutes, which could be viewed in combination with the number of processes waiting for the run time shown by vmstat command.
+It could be a point of concern if this starts happening frequently and stays for a long duration.
 In this post, we would discuss how to identify and fix the cause of high CPU usage.

 The first thing is to find out the process that is causing high CPU usage.
 It’s not necessary that it would be a DB process.
-There is a possibility that some other process at Operating system level might be consuming high CPU.
+There is a possibility that some other process at the Operating system level might be consuming high CPU.
 You can use ‘top’ command to find the same.

 – Run the top command at OS prompt